Sanitary sewer extension permit guidance

 Question 6b.
 Design Average Wet Weather Flow (AWW), in MGD

 The Average Wet Weather (AWW) flow is the maximum capacity of the treatment facility, which is limited by the NPDES/SDS permit.
 This value generally does not change, but could change with a facility expansion.
-Refer to column 6b in the Plant Data document for the currently permitted AWW flow for the plant affected by your project.
+Refer to column 6b in the Plant Data (PDF) document for the currently permitted AWW flow for the plant affected by your project.

 Question 6c.
 Actual current annual average daily flow received in the past 12 months.

-Column 6c of the Plant Data document contains the average influent flow values for the most recently completed 12-month period.
+Column 6c of the Plant Data (PDF) document contains the average influent flow values for the most recently completed 12-month period.
 This data is updated monthly when Discharge Monitoring Reports (DMRs) are submitted to the MPCA.
 This information is also publicly available from the MPCA upon request.

 Question 6d.
 Actual current annual average daily CBOD5 loading in the past 12 months.

-Column 6d of the Plant Data document contains the average influent CBOD5 values for the most recently completed 12-month period.
+Column 6d of the Plant Data (PDF) document contains the average influent CBOD5 values for the most recently completed 12-month period.
 This data is updated monthly when Discharge Monitoring Reports (DMRs) are submitted to the MPCA.
 This information is also publicly available from the MPCA upon request.

 Question 6f.
 Do the downstream collection facilities and wastewater treatment plants have sufficient capacity to treat current flow and the flow from this and other approved connections not yet constructed?